Facilities Services, Operations

 The WSU Fire Marshal arranges training in the proper use of fire extinguishers upon request.
 Departments contact the WSU Fire Marshal to schedule training sessions; telephone 335-8548.

 Equipment changes, vehicular needs, or remodeling may result in a need for additional fire extinguishers.

-Pullman campus departments submit an approval request in writing to Facilities Operations.
-Facilities Operations forwards a copy of the request to the WSU Fire Marshal.
+Pullman campus departments submit an approval request in writing to Facilities Services, Operations.
+Facilities Services, Operations forwards a copy of the request to the WSU Fire Marshal.

 The WSU Fire Marshal contacts and meets with requesting departments to determine justification for approval and recommendations regarding extinguisher type and placement.

-Facilities Operations installs and maintains all approved fire extinguishers.
+Facilities Services, Operations installs and maintains all approved fire extinguishers.

 - Housing Services,

 - Student Recreation Center (SRC),